-According to reviewers, overall interior quality is good, though it does have a mix of hard- and soft-touch plastics.
+According to reviewers, overall interior quality in the 2013 Ford Focus is good, though it does have a mix of hard- and soft-touch plastics.
 The cargo area in the sedan and hatchback models are a good size, though neither model has the largest in the class, and seat comfort meets expectations for a small car.
-One thing reviewers do complain about however, are the interior features, which are confusing, whether you have the base model or a higher trim equipped with Ford Sync or MyFord Touch.
+One thing reviewers do complain about, however, are the interior features, which are confusing, whether you have the base model or a higher trim equipped with Ford Sync or MyFord Touch.

 - "Focus has an attractive interior, and its materials are a combination of lightly-padded and hard plastics." -- Consumer Guide

 - "While the handsome exterior of the Focus might be what initially sets the hook, it's the upscale passenger cabin that will reel you in.
 The interior is attractive and quiet, and the materials are best-in-class." -- Edmunds

 - "Special stitching was a nice touch, but some of the materials used seemed cheap, such as the interior roof liner." -- MarketWatch (Ford Focus ST)